-The left panel is where you want to be looking as it shows you each league, club, and nation that is represented in your team.
-The greyed-out player head icons there will show you how many players you need in your squad (playing in any position) to reach the next chemistry rank up.
+The left panel is where you want to be looking as it shows you each league, club and nation that is represented in your team.
+The greyed-out player head icons there will show you how many players you need in your squad (playing in any position) to reach the next chemistry rank.

-Thankfully, you can more freely select multiple playing positions for many different players in FIFA 23 Ultimate Team, thanks to preferred and secondary positions that have been added based on real-life matches.
+Thankfully, you can more freely select multiple playing positions for many different players in FIFA 23 Ultimate Team, due to preferred and secondary positions that have been added based on real-life matches.

 Read more on FIFA: